 Our sixth annual “DIYine: A Celebration of Homebrewing” is coming up on Saturday, March 17th, 6-10pm at the MAH.
 A benefit for the Fruit Tree Project, the event includes tastings of all manner of homemade wines, beers, meads, and soft drinks, as well as hors d’ouevres , live music, and a silent auction.
 See our event page for more details and to buy tickets.
 Below is the menu for the evening.

 IPA by the Central Coast Zymurgeeks brewing club

-India Pale Ale is a special type of pale ale that has high hop bitterness, medium to high hop flavor and aroma, and a higher alcohol content.
-Originally brewed in England for the long trip to India, high hops were added for preservation.
-Fruity with a prominent Citra hop profile, this IPA with white wheat will give you a taste of the Elysian Fields.
+India Pale Ale is a special type of pale ale that has high hop bitterness, medium to high hop flavor and aroma, and a higher alcohol content, originally brewed in England for the long trip to India.
+This IPA is based on Pale, Munich, Cara-Pils and Crystal malts, with Columbus single hops.
+4% ABV

-Jive Five Saison by Buddy Brew premium organic craft beer
+Stormwater Stout by Buddy Brew home scale premium organic craft beer

 Gluten-Free Ales by Ground Breaker Brewing

-Ground Breaker is a dedicated 100% gluten-free brewery in Portland, crafting a wide variety of year-round and seasonal ales.
-After two years of experimenting with many different alternative grains and ingredients on a homebrew scale, they landed on recipes using lentils and roasted chestnuts that produce award-winning craft beers.
-While this is now actually a production scale brewery, it was an interesting addition to the event that might inspire some of our gluten-free guests to try making their own.
+Ground Breaker is a 100% gluten-free brewery in Portland, crafting a variety of year-round and seasonal ales.
+After two years of experimenting with different grains and ingredients on a homebrew scale, they landed on recipes using lentils and roasted chestnuts that produce award-winning craft beers.
+While this is now a production scale brewery, rather than homebrewing, it was an interesting addition to the event we hope might inspire some gluten-free guests to try making their own.

 Olallie Ale – Olallie is brewed with blackberries and rose hips and then finished with copious amounts of Crystal hops for a classic Northwest aroma.
 At the same time Olallie has been kept light and dry with only a hint of bitterness.